gabrielsoldani/luagrapheme/doc/concepts.md

 Hyphens behave differently depending on context.
 When digits surround a hyphen, as in a date, the algorithm treats the sequence as numeric and forbids breaking inside it.
 In contrast, an alphabetic hyphen permits a break.

-Hyphens behave differently depending on context.
-When digits surround a hyphen, as in a date, the algorithm treats the sequence as numeric and forbids breaking inside it.
-In contrast, an alphabetic hyphen permits a break.

 > **Example**: The string `"On 2020-06-29 a well-known story began"` is segmented into `"On "`, `"2020-06-29 "`, `"a "`, `"well-"`, `"known "`, `"story "`, and `"began"`.
 The date stays intact, while `"well-known"` may break after the hyphen.

 Some characters have alternative code points that disallow breaks.
 A common case is the non-breaking space (U+00A0), which looks like an ordinary space but never permits a line break.